 The baiji - the first dolphin to be declared extinct in modern times

 The baiji's extinction is the first of a large mammal species for 50 years and is directly attributable to mankind.
-For the sake of the world's surviving river dolphin species, it is essential that we do forget the extinct baiji, and the man made reasons for its extinction.
+For the sake of the world's surviving river dolphin species, it is essential that we do not forget the extinct baiji, and the man-made reasons for its extinction.
 The loss of this unique and remarkable river dolphin is a shocking tragedy that could have been avoided.
-It should be a wake up call, the baiji is a sentinel species a canary in the mine - we have to redouble our efforts and energies and prevent the same fate happening to the world's surviving river dolphins.
+It should be a wake up call, the baiji is a sentinel species, a canary in the mine - we have to redouble our efforts and energies and prevent the same fate happening to the world's surviving river dolphins.

 The baiji was declared extinct in December 2006 following an intense, carefully managed and thorough dedicated survey of the entire Yangtze River, which failed to spot or hear a single baiji (2 boats surveyed the entire historical range of the baiji twice over a 6 week dedicated survey).
 There have been no verified sightings since and so the only conclusion we can come to is that the baiji is gone forever - extinct - and humankind is entirely to blame.
 The baiji Lipotes vexillifer represented a unique branch of evolutionary history for whales, dolphins and porpoises; it was the only living representative of the family Lipotidae and so the loss of the baiji, an evolutionary distinct dolphin, with no close relatives, means the loss of an entire family of mammals - and clearly a huge loss of biodiversity.